joshkitt/cloud-certification/aws/aws-csaa.md

 # Application Integration

-## SNS
+### SNS
 https://docs.aws.amazon.com/sns/latest/dg/welcome.html

-Pub / sub messaging service
+- Pub / Sub messaging service

-Topics - Organized according to topics

-Consumers subscribe to topics

-Create decoupled apps

-Integrates across multiple AWS services

-Producer sends message to a single SNS topic
+- Topics - Producer sends message to a single SNS topic
+- Consumers subscribe to topics

-Subscribers get all the messages (new feature to filter messages - not on exam)
+- Subscribers get all the messages (new feature to filter messages - not on exam)
+- Create decoupled apps
+- Integrates across multiple AWS services

-10,000,000 subscriptions per topic
+- 10,000,000 subscriptions per topic

-100,000 topics limit
+- 100,000 topics limit

-Integrates with lots of Amazon products
+- Integrates with lots of Amazon products

-Protocols
+-Protocols
     - Http
     - Https
     - Email
     - Email Json
     - Amazon SQS
     - AWS Lambda

 ### SQS
 https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html

-Message queue service
+- Message queue service

-Decoupled / fault tolerant apps
+- Decoupled / fault tolerant apps

-256 KB payload
+- 256 KB payload

-Store messages for up to 14 days
+- Store messages for up to 14 days

-Visibility Timeout
+- Visibility Timeout
     - Message is invisible to other consumers for a defined period
     - ChangeMessageVisibility API can be used to change visibility while processing a message
+    - Maximum is 12 hours

-DeleteMessage - client will delete message
+- DeleteMessage - client will delete message

-Dead letter queue - after certain retries, message will go to dead letter queue
+- Dead letter queue - after certain retries, message will go to dead letter queue

-Long Polling - can be configured from 1 second to 20 seconds (preferred)
+- Long Polling - can be configured from 1 second to 20 seconds (preferred)
-- Can save money because fewer calls - increase efficiency
+    - Can save money because of fewer API calls - increase efficiency

-FIFO Queue
+- FIFO Queue
     - Offers deduplication by id
     - Name must end with .fifo
     - Reduced throughput (significantly reduced)

+### SWF
+Simple Workflow Service
+- Coordinates steps in an application (code, web service calls, human actions, etc.)
+- Used by Amazon in warehouse
+- Workflow executions can last up to 1 year (14 days for SQS)
+- Task-oriented API
+- A task is assigned only once and never duplicated
+- Keeps track of all the tasks and events in an application
+- Deciders - control the flow of activity tasks
+- Workers - carry out the activity tasks
+- Domain - collection of related tasks

 # Networking and Content Delivery

-# VPC
+### VPC

 A logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define